standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

-“John, go after your sister, and come back at once, and tell me all about your brother, I must {83}know if I am needed.
+“John, go after your sister, and come back at once, and tell me all about your brother, I must know if I am needed.
 I will put off my journey to-day.”

 “You will not be needed.
 Harry did not even